Jordan Bell, Winter Guide

 Relax in your own couples-only private island cottage retreat on Kawawaymog Lake at Algonquin Park Access Point #1 on Algonquin's western boundary.
 The island is a short canoe paddle from Algonquin Access Point #1 and our Canoe Outpost.
 With 360-degree water views and two decks, the cabin is fantastic for artisans or couples looking for a quiet getaway in nature.

 A date like no other!
 Bring your loved one to Algonquin’s northwest corner for some intimate Algonquin winter adventure!
-Share a snowmobile or dogsled through an unspoiled winter forest, trek to a hidden forest camp for a regional gourmet lunch.
+Trek by snowshoe to a hidden forest camp for a regional gourmet lunch.
+Learn backcountry ski tips and ski across the lakes and through the Islands.
 Put your feet up in front of the fire every night in your own chalet suite.

 Dogsled, snowshoe and ski.
 Stay in a cozy log cabin.
 Try the luge , heat up in the sauna and enjoy home cooked feasts by Chef Nik.